Prospect-Robotics/Robot2025/README.md

 ### Command line one-liner

 > [!NOTE]
-> This command is only tested under linux and mac, and may not work on windows due to different functionality of commands.
+> This command is only tested under Linux and Mac, and will likely fail on Windows due to different functionality of the ping command.

 In order to use this, you need to run it, and you will eventuall get a successful ping from 10.28.13.2 (roboRIO's ip address).
-After that, you can press control and c to cancel the ping, and start the deploy process.
+After that, you can press CTRL+C to cancel the ping, and start the deploy process.
 If the deploy was successful, the terminal will be cleared, and if it fails, it will not be cleared, so you can see the error message.

 ```